 How much: Sellers pay a referral fee of 6-15% on each sale.
 There is no monthly subscription fee.

-Customer profile: Walmart receives 382 million monthly visits worldwide.
+Customer profile: Walmart receives over 400 million monthly visits worldwide, with exceptional customer support driving customer loyalty.

 Key requirements for sellers: Sellers must apply to sell on the marketplace.
 You must have an established reputation, as well as a warehouse and business registered in the USA.